mconnor/isolate-scope/README.md

 # angular-seed — the seed for AngularJS apps

-I'm using the angular-seed repo to play around with AngularJS routing.
+I'm using the angular-seed repo to play around with AngularJS routing and isolate scope

 Mike Connor